 What Is In Grass?

 Another possibility is that your cat is chewing some grass so they can soak up some vitamins.
 Grass is full of folic acid, an essential nutrient for your cat’s health.
 Your cat’s mom provided tons of folic acid in the milk she fed her babies, and your cat still needs some for keeping their blood oxygenated.
-Cats can get folic acid from all kinds of foods we normally associate with as their diet, such as healthier cat foods, kidney, and liver.
+Cats can get folic acid from all kinds of foods we normally associate with as their diets, such as healthier cat foods, kidneys, and liver.
 If they’re feeling a little light in the folic acid department, however, some grass juice may do the trick.

 Having low folic acid can be dangerous to a cat.
 Blood deprived of oxygen is more susceptible to disorders.
 Anemia is also a very real risk for a malnourished cat and can cause a decrease in appetite, pale gums, and stunted growth.